The causal effects of modified treatment policies under network interference: Discussion

 In addition, practitioners must know how the interference arises.
 This does often occur: in our data analysis, the form of interference arose naturally as a part of the scientific question that considered an intervention on \textit{all} vehicles entering a given ZCTA, not just those registered there.
 If an investigator has reason to suspect interference, they may also suspect the underlying process by which it occurs.
 However, there are cases where an investigator may not know the form.
 Although discussed in recent work~\citep{hoshino2023causal, ohnishi2022degree}, this remains an avenue for future research.

-Other potential areas of future research involve extending the induced MTP to more complex causal inference problems.
-In the time-varying setting, for example, one might consider using an \textit{induced longitudinal} MTP~\citep{diazNonparametricCausalEffects2023}, which would require involved sequential regression-based algorithms to account for summary measures of exposures subject to time-varying confounding in a network profile that may itself evolve across time.
-Further work overcoming the technical limitations of estimating the effects of induced MTPs will be critical to facilitate answering more complex causal inference questions, and such work will be important for obtaining better scientific insights in settings where continuous exposures are measured in datasets exhibiting network interference.
+Other potential areas of future research involve extending the induced MTP to more complex settings.
+In time-varying data, for example, one might consider using an \textit{induced longitudinal} MTP~\citep{diazNonparametricCausalEffects2023}, which would involve sequential regression-based algorithms to account for summary measures of exposures subject to time-varying confounding in a network profile that may itself evolve across time.
+Further work overcoming the technical limitations of estimating the effects of induced MTPs will be critical to facilitate answering more complex causal inference questions in settings where continuous exposures are measured in datasets exhibiting network interference.